What is Inside Sales?

 1. Free Up Sales Time for Revenue-Generating Activities

 If you're considering outsourcing your inside sales, it's worth noting that you can still hire some internal sales reps.
+However, the typical inside sales rep only spends 35% of their week selling.
+The rest of the time is spent on repetitive tasks like building target account lists, prospecting, and doing admin work.

 Your outsourced sales team can spend time generating pipeline, and your inside sales team, who know your brand better than anyone, can stay focused on running product demos and closing deals with qualified leads.